 Where a subdivision is traversed by or requires the construction of a watercourse or a drainage way, an easement of adequate width shall be provided for such purpose.

 All stormwater management systems shall have an operation and maintenance plan (O&M plan) to ensure that systems function as designed.
 This plan shall be reviewed and approved as a part of the site plan or subdivision plan.
 If the system is not dedicated to the City pursuant to a perpetual offer of dedication, the Planning Board may require an applicant to establish a homeowners association for residential projects or private entity to maintain the stormwater management system.

 The operation and maintenance plan shall, at a minimum, identify:

 - The party or parties responsible for operation and maintenance;

 - The routine and non-routine maintenance tasks to be undertaken; and

 - A certification signed by the owner(s) attesting to their commitment to comply with the O&M plan.

 The stormwater management system owner is generally considered to be the landowner of the property, unless other legally binding agreements are established.
 Execution of the operation and maintenance plan shall be considered a condition of approval of any subdivision plan or site plan.

-- The owner shall provide covenants for filing with the registry of deeds, in a form satisfactory to the Planning Board, which provide that the obligations of the maintenance plan run with the land.
+- The owner shall provide covenants for filing with the registry of deeds, in a form satisfactory to the Planning Department, which provide that the obligations of the maintenance plan run with the land.

 - The owner shall file with the registry of deeds such legal instruments as are necessary to allow the City or its designee to inspect or maintain the stormwater management systems for compliance with the O&M plan.